diegomaranges/practico2/README.md

 2. **MenuOpt.h and MenuOpt.cpp:** This files contain a class who is in charge to print diferent menus.
 Also is charge to recive and return entry value.

-3. **AllMenu.h:** This file have al menu that are not default menu. the elements in this header can be called by MenuOpt.h using **callback**.
+3. **AllMenu.h:** This file has all menu that are not default menu. the elements in this header can be called by MenuOpt.h using **callback**.

 4. **OperacionesBinarias.h and OperacionesBinarias.cpp:** so as not to overload the main function, can call `SwitchOB(char)` by select binary operation. `and_bin()` does binary and between two integers. `or_bin()` does binary or between two integers. `sleft()` binary shift left for two bits on integer. `srigth()` binary shift rigth for two bits on integer.

-5. **OperacionesLogicas.h and OperacionesLogicas.cpp:** take two values insert by user for cosole and swap the value. the value entry is take with string by user can any value.
+5. **OperacionesLogicas.h and OperacionesLogicas.cpp:** Take two values insert by user for cosole and swap the value. the value entry is take with string by user can any value.

-6. **OperacionesMatematicas.h and OperacionesMatematicas.cpp:** so as not to overload the main function, can call `SwitchOM(char)` by select binary operation. `cal_square()` calculate square on one number. `cal_addition()` calculate addition between two numbers. `circle_area()` take radius entered by user and using variable *PI* defined using macros, calculate circle area. `maximal()` take two integers and return the maximum of both.
+6. **OperacionesMatematicas.h and OperacionesMatematicas.cpp:** So as not to overload the main function, can call `SwitchOM(char)` by select binary operation. `cal_square()` calculate square on one number. `cal_addition()` calculate addition between two numbers. `circle_area()` take radius entered by user and using variable *PI* defined using macros, calculate circle area. `maximal()` take two integers and return the maximum of both.

 7. **OperacionesPreprocesador.h and OperacionesPreprocesador.cpp:** `console_print()` this function print [literal](https://en.wikipedia.org/wiki/Literal_(computer_programming) "Literal(computer_programming)") from comsole. `chain()` take two value and concatenate variable name for both value.